Essential Barn Safety and Liability Signage for Horse Owners

 Inherently, working with horses has its risks.
 While the majority of the time we simply get to feel all the emotions about actually teaching, working with, or keeping them, it’s important we cover ourselves for the possibility of any one of those prospective risks by having some key signs and information around the farm.
+Failing to address barn safety and liability could lead to accidents, legal troubles, or even insurance complications, leaving you and your business exposed.
+By installing the right signs in key locations, you not only protect yourself legally but also create a safer environment for everyone involved.

 Many states, including my home state of Oregon, require commercial barns to post an equine liability sign in a highly visible area at the facility.
 The sign language is often specific to the state but generally notifies riders and visitors that horseback riding and activities with horses hold inherent risks, protecting your barn or farm from liability.